hyperspy/hyperspy/doc/user_guide/signal/generic_tools.rst

 The :py:meth:`~.api.signals.BaseSignal.interpolate_on_axis` method makes it possible to exchange any existing axis of a signal with a new axis, regardless of the signals dimension or the axes types.
-This is achieved by interpolating the data using :py:meth:`scipy.interpolate.make_interp_spline` from the old axis to the new axis.
+This is achieved by interpolating the data using :py:func:`scipy.interpolate.make_interp_spline` from the old axis to the new axis.
 Replacing multiple axes can be done iteratively.

 .. code-block:: python